msarmi9/food-101/README.md

 # Summary of Results

 The table below summarizes the results of our training runs on the `Food-101` dataset with links to each notebook.
-CrossEntropyLoss is used throughout.
+A pre-trained `resnet-50` with Adam as the optimizer and cross entropy as the loss are used throughout.

 | Experiment | Epochs | Train Loss | Valid Loss | Valid Accuracy | TTA Accuracy |
 |------------|--------|------------|------------|----------------|--------------|